Being the Boss of Me

 - Check out some of the cloud-based software out there.
 As one example, Freshbooks is saving my life.
 I sobbed with relief when I found this inexpensive and incredibly useful cloud-based product that almost makes it fun to track expenses and generate invoices.
 HelloFax is another huge help.

 - Hire experts to do the things you aren’t good at or don’t like.
-For me that’s an accountant, and terrific marketing and web-design professional, Susan Preston at Clearly Presentable.
+For me that’s an accountant, Vlad Zagranichny, to prepare my tax return, and terrific marketing and web-design professional, Susan Preston at Clearly Presentable.

 - Caution: there’s no end to the software developers or the entrepreneurs out there who want to make money from you.
 Some of them aren’t what you need.
 Read reviews, ask others for advice, think carefully about what you really need and when you need it.
 And stay away from those who pressure you with a hard sell.
 If their service or product is good, it’s quality should speak for itself.